-- a.
-A teacher/staff member must be responsible and, in the buildings, while it/they are being used by students (Athletic coaches may supervise while following guidelines set by the SDHSAA. - b.
-The open gym must comply with SDHSAA rules. - c.
-Open gyms may not be limited to a certain grade or grades or by male or female/ All C- EB students are welcome at open gyms. - d.
-No open gyms are permitted on nights of home activities. - e.
+- 1. A teacher/staff member must be responsible and, in the buildings, while it/they are being used by students (Athletic coaches may supervise while following guidelines set by the SDHSAA). - 2.
+The open gym must comply with SDHSAA rules. - 3.
+Open gyms may not be limited to a certain grade or grades or by male or female/All C- EB students are welcome at open gyms. - 4.
+No open gyms are permitted on nights of home activities. - 5.
 Open gym is designated for C-EB Students and Coach/Supervisors ONLY.
-Individuals not associated with the school system will be allowed.
+Individuals not associated with the school system will be not allowed.